apache/trafficcontrol/docs/source/admin/quick_howto/dnssec.rst

 		Change 'DNSSEC Enabled' to 'true'

-#.
-DNSSEC should now be active on your CDN and Traffic Router should be signing responses.
-This should be tested e.g. with this ``dig`` command: ``dig edge.cdn.local. +dnssec``.
+#. :abbr:`DNSSEC (DNS Security Extensions)` should now be active on your CDN and Traffic Router should be signing responses.
+This should be tested e.g. with this :manpage:`dig(1)` command: ``dig edge.cdn.local. +dnssec``.

 #.
-When KSK expiration is approaching (default 365 days), it is necessary to manually generate a new KSK for the TLD (Top Level Domain) and add the DS Record to the parent zone.
-In order to avoid signing errors, it is suggested that an effective date is chosen which allows time for the DS Record to be added to the parent zone before the new KSK becomes active.
+When :abbr:`KSK (Key-Signing Key)` expiration is approaching (default 365 days), it is necessary to manually generate a new :abbr:`KSK (Key Signing Key)` for the :abbr:`TLD (Top Level Domain)` and add the :abbr:`DS (Delegation of Signing)` Record to the parent zone.
+In order to avoid signing errors, it is suggested that an effective date is chosen which allows time for the :abbr:`DS (Delegation of Signing)` Record to be added to the parent zone before the new :abbr:`KSK (Key-Signing Key)` becomes active.